5. Storage for Kubernetes Infrastructure Services¶

-Creating an SVM which is used solely by Trident for provisioning and deprovisioning volumes for containerized workloads is the default recommendation from NetApp.
+By default, NetApp recommends creating an SVM used solely by Trident for provisioning and deprovisioning volumes.
 This enables the storage administrator to put controls in place to limit the amount of resources which Trident is able to consume.

-As was noted above, having multiple Kubernetes clusters connect to and consume storage from the same SVM is acceptable, the only change to the Trident configuration should be to provide a different prefix.
+As mentioned above, having multiple Kubernetes clusters connect to and consume storage from the same SVM is acceptable, the only change to the Trident configuration should be to provide a different prefix.

-When creating backends which connect to the same underlying SVM resources, but have differing features applied, e.g. snapshot policies, using different prefixes is recommended to aid the storage administrator with identifying volumes and ensuring that no confusion ensues as a result.
+When creating different backends which connect to the same underlying SVM resources but have different features applied (e.g. snapshot policies) use different prefixes.
+The unique prefixes help identify the volumes to the storage administrator and ensure no confusion results.